Fly Fishers International

 Fly Fishers International (FFI) is an international 501(c)(3) non-profit organization headquartered in Livingston, Montana.
-It was founded in 1964 and was formalised a year later in 1965, FFI is an organized voice for fly fishers around the world.
-They represent all aspects of fly fishing, which include the art of fly tying, casting, protection of the natural systems that support healthy fisheries and their habitats, which is essential to the sport.
-Today, the organization's goals are to ensure the legacy of fly fishing worldwide.
-They focus on conservation, education, and a sense of community.
+It was founded in 1964 and formalized a year later in 1965.
+FFI is an organized voice for fly fishers around the world; they represent aspects of fly fishing, which include the art of fly tying, casting, and protection of the natural systems that support healthy fisheries and their habitats.

 Origins

 In April 1964, the McKenzie River Flyfishers was organized in Eugene, Oregon with the expressed goal of forming a national fly fishing organization.
 A gathering of prominent fly fishermen from the West Coast of the United States and Gene Anderegg of the Theodore Gordon Flyfishers of New York City occurred in September 1964 in Aspen, Colorado.
-Gene Anderegg orchestrated a correspondence among many fly fishing clubs, aided by the support of angling notables Lee Wulff and Ed Zern that resulted in the first conclave being held in June 1965.
-All the original clubs were from California, Oregon and Washington, with the exception of the Theodore Gordon Flyfishers.
+Gene Anderegg orchestrated a correspondence among many fly fishing clubs, aided by the support of angling notables Lee Wulff and Ed Zern, that resulted in the first conclave being held in June 1965.
+All the original clubs were from California, Oregon and Washington, except the Theodore Gordon Flyfishers.

 The Federation was first organized as the Federation of Fly Fishermen but the name changed to its current status in the early 1980s.
-By 1974 there were 120 clubs and over 7000 members across the United States in the Federation.
+By 1974 there were 120 clubs and over 7,000 members across the United States in the Federation.

 Lew Bell and Lee Wulff drafted the original constitution for the Federation and its preamble read: